 Management's going concern assessment and associated disclosures cover at least the 12 month period from the date of approval of the financial statements, but may be expected to include future performance through the medium term.
-Management did not initially provide a cash flow forecast for the required period of at least 12 months from the intended date of approval of the 2019/20 financial statements, however this was subsequently provided during the audit process.

 After completing its going concern assessment in line with the information and support provided through the earlier discussions in the audit process, the College has concluded that there are no material uncertainties around its going concern status.
-We have outlined our consideration of the College's financial position in the financial sustainability section of this report.
+We have outlined our consideration of the College's financial position going forward in the financial sustainability section of this report.
 We considered this in conjunction with management's assessment on going concern, focusing on:

-- The completeness of factors considered in management's going concern assessment; - The integrity and robustness of the underlying cash flow forecasts supporting future financial projections, in particular if the College projects to require financial support during the going concern assessment period; and - The completeness of disclosures in the financial statements in relation to going concern and future financial performance in line with the requirements of the SFC 2019/20 Accounts Direction.
+- the completeness of factors considered in management's going concern assessment; - the integrity and robustness of the underlying cash flow forecasts supporting future financial projections, in particular if the College projects to require financial support during the going concern assessment period; and - the completeness of disclosures in the financial statements in relation to going concern and future financial performance in line with the requirements of the SFC 2019/20 Accounts Direction.

-- We are satisfied that it remains appropriate for the College's financial statements to be prepared on a going concern basis. - We challenged management on the adequacy of disclosures in relation to the future financial position of the College, in particular its available resources, potential risks and mitigating actions around future downsides and potential for externally provided support.
-Enhanced disclosures were made to the financial statements.
+- We are satisfied that it remains appropriate for the College financial statements to be prepared on a going concern basis. - We worked with management to enhance some of the disclosures in relation to going concern and the expected medium term impact of Covid-19 which have been appropriately reflected within the College financial statements.